Creating your Web App Project

 npm install @tari-project/tari-permissions @tari-project/tarijs @tari-project/typescript-bindings @tari-project/wallet_jrpc_client @tari-project/wallet-daemon-provider @tari-project/tari-universe-signer @tari-project/wallet-connect-signer

-tab, a list of files that have been created.
-You can skip to the next section if you're already familiar with VS Code, but if not, you can start getting a feel for VS Code by locating the package.json
+Now, if you're new to VS Code, you'll see on the left-hand side, under the Explorer tab, a list of files that have been created.
+You can skip to the next section if you're already familiar with VS Code, but if not, you can start getting a feel for VS Code by locating the package.json and opening it.

 Below is what you should be seeing in the package.json file following the above: